Routing Decision Longest Match Explained

 The destination address of the second data packet is 20.0.0.10/8.
 The network address in this address is 20.0.0.0/8.
 There is one route for the network address 20.0.0.0/8.
 This route is available on the local interface (C- Directly connected).
 The router forwards the second data packet to the connected local network from the interface mentioned in the route.

-You can break a classful network into small classless networks.
-The process of breaking a large classful network into small classless networks is called subnetting.
-You can check the following tutorial to learn more about subnetting.
+The process of breaking a classful network into smaller classful networks is called subnetting.
+You can check the following tutorial to learn this process in detail.

 Subnetting Tutorial - Subnetting Explained with Examples

-If the destination address of a data packet matches only one route of the routing table, the router uses the matched route to forward the data packet.
-But if the destination address of a data packet matches more than one route of the routing table, the router uses the best route to forward the data packet.
-To select the best route, the router matches the network bits of the destination address and the address defined in the route.
-The route which matches the maximum number of network bits is considered the best route.
-If there is a tie, the router uses the route which belongs to the same subnet.
+If the destination address of a data packet matches only one route in the routing table, the router uses that route to forward the packet.
+However, if the destination address of a data packet matches multiple routes in the routing table, the router selects the best route to forward it.
+To select the best route, the router compares the network bits of the destination address with the route's network mask.
+The route that matches the maximum number of network bits is considered the best route.
+If there is a tie, the router uses the route that belongs to the same subnet.

 For the fourth data packet, the router uses the second route.
 The second route (via – 40.0.0.2) matches 16 network bits.
-The first route and the third route match 8 network bits.
+The first and third routes match 8 network bits.

 For the fifth data packet, the router uses the third route.
 The third route (via – 50.0.0.2) matches 24 network bits.
-The first route and the second route match 8 network bits.
+The first and second routes match 8 network bits.

-The following image shows how the router takes the routing decision for the third, fourth, and fifth data packets.
+The following image shows how the router makes routing decisions for the third, fourth, and fifth data packets.

 Identifying the route with the longest prefix length mask

-There are two ways to identify the route the router will use to forward the packet.
-These ways are using subnetting math and using the 'show ip route address' command.
+There are two ways to identify the route the router will use to forward the packet: subnetting math and the 'show ip route' command.

 • Identify the routes that match the address.

-• If multiple routes match the address, use the route that matches the longest prefix.
+• If multiple routes match the address, use the one with the longest prefix.

 • If there is a tie, use the route that belongs to the same subnet or exactly matches the address.

-The following table lists five routes with their subnet prefix and the address they match.
+The following table lists five routes, their subnet prefixes, and the addresses they match.

 Route Subnet prefix Address range